 Tax Break Definition

-It usually means that the government has offered a tax reduction option and the receiver of the same is eligible to receive a reduction in his or her taxes.
-They can be of numerous types such as tax exemption, tax credit, tax deduction, etc. The tax break in the United States is used for the purpose of providing a certain class of individuals with favorable tax-related treatment.
+It usually means that the government has offered a tax reduction option, and the receiver of the same is eligible to receive a reduction in his or her taxes.
+They can be of numerous types such as tax exemption, tax credit, tax deduction, etc. The tax break in the United States is used to provide a certain class of individuals with favorable tax-related treatment.

 Example of Tax Break

 For example, Mike and Serena welcomed a baby girl in the year 2012.
-When Bill filed his tax returns for 2012, he is eligible to receive child tax credit which amounts to $1,000.
-This would lower his tax implications by $1,000.
-This means Mike and Serena received a tax break from the federal government for delivering a baby.
-Sales taxes, health insurance premiums, charitable gifts, unusual business expenses, etc are various kinds of tax breaks that are available to both entities and individuals.
+When Bill filed his tax returns for 2012, he is eligible to receive a child tax credit, which amounts to $1,000.
+It would lower his tax implications by $1,000.
+It means Mike and Serena received a tax break from the federal government for delivering a baby.
+Sales taxes, health insurance premiums, charitable gifts, unusual business expenses, etc. are various kinds of tax breaks that are available to both entities and individuals.
 However, these breaks can be availed only in certain circumstances.